anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 known unique identifier allows a registrar to raise an alert and claim an operational error with a high degree of confidence.

-MAC addresses are only unique when an application such as a registrar understand what hardware it is running on, and that the MAC address was assigned by registering its OUI with IEEE and that MAC addresses from the OUI where assigned uniquely.
+MAC addresses are only unique when an application such as a registrar understands what hardware it is running on, and that the MAC address was assigned by registering its OUI with IEEE and that MAC addresses from the OUI were assigned uniquely.
 This is for example not necessarily the case for IoT equipment or registrars running in a virtual context in the cloud.
-IP addresses can be assumed to be unique (enough) when they have globals scope or ULA.
+IP addresses can be assumed to be unique (enough) when they have global scope or ULA.

-When registrar software does not know that no other registrar software or instance of the same software may run on the same host (for example when being packaged as an application), the registrar SHOULD not assume that a host unique name, is actually unique, but instead disambiguate it by appending an additional name element to make it unique, such as a process number of the running process.
+When registrar software does not know that no other registrar software or instance of the same software may run on the same host (for example when being packaged as an application), the registrar SHOULD not assume that a host unique name is actually unique, but instead disambiguate it by appending an additional name element to make it unique, such as a process number of the running process.